MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/create-deploy-marketing-pages.md

 When you publish a marketing page, [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] hosts it by using its portals* feature at a public URL that you can share with prospects.
 When you first create the page, [!INCLUDE[pn-microsoftcrm](../includes/pn-dynamics-365.md)] automatically creates a new website record for it, where you can go to analyze its traffic and performance. [!INCLUDE[proc-more-information](../includes/proc-more-information.md)] [Register contacts' engagement with your Internet marketing initiatives](register-engagement.md)

-## Embed a [!INCLUDE[pn-marketing-business-app-module-name](../includes/pn-marketing-business-app-module-name.md)] form on your own website
+## Embed a marketing form on your own website

 [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] provides a complete solution for designing, publishing, and hosting your landing pages, but you can also embed [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] landing-page forms on your own website using your usual web-publishing tools.
 Marketing forms that you publish in this way function just as they would when embedded on the [!INCLUDE[pn-dynamics-365](../includes/pn-dynamics-365.md)] landing page, so they will generate contacts and/or leads in your database when submitted.